mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 * Pressure to hit your stride early (be very wary of this!)
 * Brief town stops

 I believe this produces a trail culture that is quite different to the NOBO experience.
-There is very little "party" culture.
+There is very little "party culture".
 Sometimes you will find yourself rushing through experiences that you wished you had longer to take in and enjoy.
 Self discipline is important.
-It can be easy to feel guilty when you're not walking (a feeling that stayed with me even after I finished the trail)!
+You might feel guilty when you're not walking (a feeling that stayed with me even after I finished the trail)!

 There are also real positives that come from being part of the SOBO community.
 Most people are there because of a specific reason to go South, not just by default.
 Anecdotally I would say the level of experience and preparedness is higher.
 I had a really great time meeting people that had a focus and drive that matched my own.